Kyle Helson – Conference Director

 I began my athletic career primarily as a swimmer, retiring after a 4 year NCAA D3 stint.
 I began cycling in graduate school at Brown racing road, track, and cyclocross.
 While at Brown, I gained experience with running several race weekends and learning more about how the collegiate cycling conference system works as a whole.
 I thoroughly enjoyed my ECCC racing career and love the atmosphere within collegiate cycling.
 After moving to the DC area for a job, I wanted to stay involved with collegiate cycling and joining the ACCC board seemed like the perfect opportunity.
 Collegiate cycling is a rare opportunity where new racers, national champions, and everyone in between are welcome.
 I want to increase the visibility of collegiate cycling and help to grow the sport with a positive and welcoming environment.

-I graduated from the University of Virginia this past year where I raced road, cross country, and cyclocross.
+I graduated from the University of Virginia in 2018 where I raced road, cross country, and cyclocross.
 Racing collegiately greatly impacted my college experience and has given me lifetime friends.
 I hope to promote the community to new and veteran collegiate races and instill sustainability in the conference racing structure.
 I now live in Denver, CO for work.
 Come visit!!

 Blaise Schaeffer – Board Member